wp-plugins/6scan-protection/readme.txt

 * Changed path references.
 Now the are referenced as $wp_filesystem->abspath() and alike (The ABSPATH define is only used in several 'direct' access parts)

 = 2.3.0 =
-*) Fixed a bug during install with wp_filesystem()
+* Fixed a bug during install with wp_filesystem()
-*) When user clicks "Activation" he sees a local page with terms, textbox for his email address and an "Install" button.
+* When user clicks "Activation" he sees a local page with terms, textbox for his email address and an "Install" button.
 Registration data (user's email and url) will be passed to 6Scan server only after user clicks Install.
+* Supports Wordpress 3.5

 == Upgrade Notice ==